Catherine FitzGerald: Personal life

 FitzGerald married Edward Lambton, Viscount Lambton, the future 7th Earl of Durham, on 19 October 1995.
 They divorced in 2002.
 She married Dominic West, whom she had dated while at Trinity College, on 26 June 2010 in a Catholic ceremony at the Church of the Immaculate Conception in Limerick.
-She and West have four children.
+She and West have four children: Dora, Senan (who made his screen debut alongside his father in The Crown), Francis, and Christabel.

 FitzGerald and West own a town house in Shepherd's Bush, London, a home in the Cotswolds, and share ownership of Glin Castle with her sister.

 Glin Castle

-In 2011, FitzGerald’s father died and since her father had no male heirs, the hereditary knighthood of Glin became extinct.
+In 2011, FitzGerald’s father died.
+As her father had no male heirs, the hereditary knighthood of Glin became extinct.
 FitzGerald, along with her mother and sisters, decided to sell the estate through an auction at Christie’s.
-The castle, which had operated in the hospitality trade, did not sell, so FitzGerald and West, along with FitzGerald's sisters, bought it in order to keep it in the family.
+The castle, which had operated in the hospitality trade, did not sell, so FitzGerald and West, along with FitzGerald's sisters, bought it to keep it in the family.
 They split their time between Glin Castle and their home in London.

 FitzGerald and West first operated the castle as a bed and breakfast and now run it as a hotel and event venue.